 - There are groups on every conceivable subject.

 - It is a clear sign of interest in a subject.

 - You can send messages directly to other group members, without going through the invitation request (feature soon available on Waalaxy).

-The only drawback is that you rarely leave a group.
-It is therefore possible that your prospect joined a long time ago and that this topic is no longer relevant to him.
+The only drawback is that people rarely leave a group.
+Therefore there’s always a reasonable risk that your prospect joined the group a long time ago, but it’s no longer relevant to them.

 Once you have a list of prospects, you have to contact them.

-And it’s not enough to throw a “Hi, how are you” or “Hi, my name is what’s-his-name and I sell stuff” to generate leads.
+And it’s not enough to throw a “Hi, how are you” or “Hi, my name is x and I sell stuff” to generate leads.